Snakehead Fish - Thai Fish Species

 The largest species is the Giant Snakehead which can grow to a considerable size.
 Adult individuals can reach lengths of over 1 meter (3.3 feet) and weigh up to 20 kilograms (44 pounds).
 The All-Tackle World Record for this species, is a massive fish of 13.6-kilograms (30-pounds).
 Caught outside of Rawang, Malaysia on February 28, 2018.
 The smallest species is likely the (Channa gachua), commonly known as the dwarf Snakehead.
 The name “dwarf ” is also used, for several other species of small Snakeheads.
 These species typically reach lengths of about 10 to 15 centimeters.
 All these species are native to Thailand and other countries in Southeast Asia.

 They are a voracious predatory fish and have a reputation for being aggressive hunters.
 Their diet can vary depending on their species, size, habitat, and availability of prey.
 Snakehead are known for preying on other fish.
 They are opportunistic hunters and can target a wide range of fish species present in their habitat.
-Larger species consume small mammals like rodents that come near the water, as well as frogs and lizards.
+Larger species consume small mammals like rodents that come near the water, as well amphibians like frogs and lizards.
 There have been reports of them capturing and eating small birds that come close to the water’s surface.
 They are also known for their cannibalistic tendencies, especially when the population is dense, or resources are limited.

 In their juvenile stages, the diet consists of zooplankton, insect larvae, and later, aquatic insects like aquatic beetles, water bugs, and other small insects.
 Crustaceans such as crabs, shrimp, and crayfish and amphibians such as tadpoles that inhabit the water.
 Can all be part of the diet and provide a good source of protein and nutrients.